ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 CALL set_object_container_x(cont, get_object_container_x(cont) + 1);
 ```

-Importantly with this pattern you can control exactly which properties are availble.
+Importantly with this pattern you can control exactly which properties are available.
 missing properties will always give errors.
 For instance `cont.y := 1;` results in `name not found 'y'`.

 This example uses `object` as the base type but it can be any type.
 For instance if you have